 and their function in stress, environmental challenges and disease.

-physiological problems.
-Furthermore, the student should be able to
+Furthermore, the student should be able to read and discuss

-The student will be able to read, discuss and present original scientific literature in the physiological field.
-The student will be able to communicate outcome of studies to peers and also to non-specialists.
+The student will be able to read and discuss original scientific literature in the physiological field.
+The student will be able to communicate outcome of studies to peers.
 Furthermore, the student will get an insight and experience in physiological experimental design and be able to apply calculations to solve physiological problems.

 Previous basic course in physiology or cell biology is greatly